tarasowski/javascript-pocketguide/async-js/promises.md

 ````
 By returning `v * 2` (i.e., `42`), we fulfill the `p2` promise that the first `then(..)` call created and returned.
 When p2's `then(..)` call runs, it's receiving the fulfillment from the return `v * 2` statement.
 Of course, `p2.then(..)` creates yet another promise, which we could have stored in a p3 variable.

-But it's a little annoying to have to create an intermediate variable p2 (or p3, etc.).
-Thankfully, we can easily just chain these together:

 ````
 var p = Promise.resolve( 21 );